-A Rare Treasure Trove of Artifacts Recovered from the Ruins of Port Royal, Jamaica
+A Rare Treasure Trove of Actual Pirate Artifacts Recovered from the Ruins of Port Royal, Jamaica

 The town of Port Royal, Jamaica was the true "Pirate City" which sunk into the sea in a devastating 1692 earthquake and subsequent tsunamis.
 Originally founded in 1518 as a colony of Spain, the site was captured by the British in 1655 and grew quickly in size to a population of 6500 people and 2000 buildings all crammed into the small town.
 It was populated primarily by pirates and privateers who used it as a safe-haven between raiding excursions, and the community of nefarious businesses that supported them.
 The town was also home to the famous pirate Sir Henry Morgan who actually in 1673 became Lieutenant Governor of Jamaica.
 The hundreds of taverns and brothels were legendary for their excessive consumption of alcohol and other debauchery.
 It was the “wickedest city in the world” and many people felt it was divine retribution for the city to literally be washed away from the surface of the earth.
 Port Royal artifacts are extremely rare and hardly ever come available so this is a fantastic opportunity to acquire some authentic artifacts from this infamous pirate city.